sdcarter/cat-weight-tracker/.github/copilot/code-style.md

 # Code Style Guidelines

-## Python Code Style
+## Backend (Python)

 - Follow PEP 8 style guidelines
 - Maximum line length: 100 characters
 - Use 4 spaces for indentation (no tabs)
+- Use type hints for all function parameters and return values
-- Use proper docstrings for all functions, classes, and modules
+- Use docstrings for all functions and classes
-- Organize imports in this order: standard library, third-party, local application
+- Organize imports in the following order: standard library, third-party, local application
-- Always include type hints for function parameters and return values
 - Use snake_case for variables and function names
 - Use PascalCase for class names
+- Prefix private methods and variables with underscore (_)
 - Avoid unused imports and variables
 - Never use bare except clauses
 - Always handle exceptions properly
 - Avoid long lines by breaking up function signatures and long statements

-## TypeScript/JavaScript Code Style
+## Frontend (TypeScript/React)

+- Use TypeScript for all new components and files
 - Maximum line length: 100 characters
 - Use 2 spaces for indentation (no tabs)
-- Use TypeScript for all new components and files
 - Use proper type annotations for props, state, and function returns
 - Use ES6+ syntax
 - Use functional components with hooks instead of class components